An extension of my own company – flexible online training, tailored courses and shared values

 I've worked with International Workplace for several years now.
-We started our journey together by undertaking a series of IOSH training courses and then we took a view that it was better to outsource a lot of our compliance training rather than having somebody internal to do it and we were comfortable that International Workplace could supply the quality of courses that we needed.
+We started our journey together by undertaking a series of IOSH training courses and then we took a view that it was better to outsource a lot of our compliance training rather than having somebody internal to do it.
+We were comfortable that International Workplace could supply the quality of courses that we needed.

 A transition in course delivery: from face-to-face to virtual classroom

-Like most people during the pandemic, we had to move what had been traditional delivered in a face-to-face environment to virtual classroom provision.
+Like most people during the pandemic, we had to move away from what had been traditional face-to-face training to virtual classroom provision.
 We started with Legionella Awareness and Asbestos Awareness courses, and as well as changing the delivery method, International Workplace worked with us to tailor the content so the courses were relevant to our processes and procedures.

 "As well as changing the delivery method, International Workplace worked with us to tailor the content so the courses were relevant to our processes and procedures."